 "We're working on dinner now," Remus said, "How about you help them get settled, Graham?"

 "Alright," Graham's response was crisp and unemotional, and he nodded to indicate the stairwell before walking off in that direction.
-Astoria shot Harry a curious look, the younger boy's behaviour was obviously somewhat unnerving.
+Astoria shot Harry a curious look, the younger boy's behavior was obviously somewhat unnerving.
 "Let's give him a chance," Harry said softly.
 She nodded and they followed him up the stairs.